-Professional-track faculty accrue one effective year in rank at UT Austin when at least nine months of full-time academic service has been completed during the University's academic year (September 1 - August 31).
+Professional-track faculty accrue one effective year in rank at UT Austin when at least nine months of fulltime academic service has been completed during the University's academic year (September 1 - August 31).
 An academic year does not count as an effective year in rank if the professional-track faculty member has an approved personal circumstances flag associated with that year.
+For more guidance on personal circumstances flags, please see the Resource Library for Faculty on the Dell Medical School Faculty Academic Affairs webpage.